nick-w-nick/goose/documentation/docs/getting-started/providers.md

 :::warning
 In our testing, we have found the Google Gemini performs better that DeepSeek models, likely because Goose relies heavily on tool calling and DeepSeek does not support it natively yet.
-When using DeepSeek, we currently recommend the 70B model size, which requires a powerful device to run smoothly.
+When using DeepSeek, we currently suggest the 70B model size, which requires a powerful device to run smoothly.
 :::